≡ Menu

 Summary

-After adjusting for cash, Ford’s net debt came in at only $51 billion, a much smaller figure than the total debt.
+Moreover, Ford’s debt-to-equity ratio remains relatively low at 2.2X when looking solely at the unsecured debt.
+After adjusting for cash, Ford’s net debt came in at only $56 billion, a much smaller figure than the total debt.
+Therefore, Ford’s debt leverage is relatively low when considering only the unsecured portions.

-Besides that, Ford’s business prospects also has improved much during the post-pandemic periods, as seen in the rising revenue and decreasing debt margin.
+Besides that, Ford’s business prospects also has improved during the post-pandemic periods, as seen in the rising revenue and decreasing debt margin.

-For example, Ford’s total liquidity of US$122 billion, measured as of 3Q 2023, is sufficient to cover all payments due through 2025.
+In addition, Ford’s latest liquidity is far higher than the debt amount due.
+For example, Ford’s total liquidity of $113 billion, measured as of 31 Dec 2023, is sufficient to cover all payments due through 2026.

-In my opinion, Ford’s $140 billion debt as of 3Q 2023 should not be a concern based on the factors discussed.
+Is Ford Motor’s $149 billion debt a cause for concern?
+In my opinion, Ford’s $149 billion debt as of 31 Dec 2023 should not be a concern based on the factors discussed.

 Back To Table Of Contents